auth0/auth0-java/README.md

 The implementation is based on the [Authentication API Docs](https://auth0.com/docs/api/authentication).

 Create an `AuthAPI` instance by providing the Application details from the [dashboard](https://manage.auth0.com/#/applications).
+Read the [recommendations]() for keeping the resources usage low.

 ```java
 AuthAPI auth = new AuthAPI("{YOUR_DOMAIN}", "{YOUR_CLIENT_ID}", "{YOUR_CLIENT_SECRET}");